Weak localization: Weak anti-localization

 In a system with spin–orbit coupling, the spin of a carrier is coupled to its momentum.
 The spin of the carrier rotates as it goes around a self-intersecting path, and the direction of this rotation is opposite for the two directions about the loop.
 Because of this, the two paths along any loop interfere destructively which leads to a lower net resistivity.

 In two dimensions

 In two dimensions the change in conductivity from applying a magnetic field, due to either weak localization or weak anti-localization can be described by the Hikami-Larkin-Nagaoka equation:

-Where $a=4DeH/\hbar c$, and $\tau,\tau_1,\tau_2,\tau_3$ are various relaxation times.
+Where $a=4DeH/\hbar c$, and $\tau,\tau_1,\tau_2,\tau_3$ are various relaxation times and $\sigma _0$ is the conductivity of the system in the absence of weak localization or weak anti-localization.
 This theoretically derived equation was soon restated in terms of characteristic fields, which are more directly experimentally relevant quantities: